 Helpful disposal sites

-Citizens older than 65 and/or disabled: Contact Code Compliance at 325-657-4409.
+If you are a citizen older than 65 and/or disabled please contact our Code Compliance at 325-657-4409.

 General trash: Residential citizens are allowed one free dumping per month at the City landfill with picture ID and water bill.